A Maine licensed animal shelter facility for chinchillas, license # F1346

 3. Meet the chins during a video chat (2020), or...

-4. Plan to visit for an hour while we:
+4. Plan to visit for about an hour while we:

 * Review your application